Sneaky Creatures

 The GI doc reviewed my Colonoscopy results and reminded me of the pre-cancerous polyps I had removed.
 I needed the upper endoscopy (EGD) procedure because of acid-related stomach issues plaguing me.

-My signs and symptoms made it necessary for the upper endoscopy included occasional abdominal pain with nausea and bloating after most meals.
-Other symptoms might include unexplained weight gain, fatigue, and constipation or diarrhea.
+My signs and symptoms made it necessary for the upper endoscopy, including occasional abdominal pain with nausea and bloating after most meals.
+Other symptoms might include unexplained weight gain, fatigue, constipation, or diarrhea.

-The dangers of H.pylori infections lead to many larger health problems.
-It’s tied to serious health hazards such as irritable bowel syndrome (IBS), chronic heartburn, gastritis and gastroesophageal reflux disease (GERD).
+The dangers of H.pylori infections lead to many more significant health problems.
+It’s tied to serious health hazards such as irritable bowel syndrome (IBS), chronic heartburn, gastritis, and gastroesophageal reflux disease (GERD).
 It also raises the risk of stomach cancer by a small but significant amount.

 Photo showing what H.pylori looks like.
 Photo credit: Hollywoodhomestead.com

-The photo is showing the microscopic view of sneaky creatures, H.pylori.
+The photo shows the microscopic view of sneaky creatures, H.pylori.
 Photo credit: Hollywoodhomestead.com

-Helicobacter pylori, AKA H.pylori, is a type of bacteria which resides in your stomach.
+Helicobacter pylori, AKA H.pylori, is a type of bacteria in your stomach.
 It is a bacteria that actively suppresses the production of stomach acid.
 H.pylori is found in the mucous lining of the stomach and duodenum but can also adhere to the cells lining the stomach.
-It has a rod-like, helix shape which allows it to burrow deep into the lining.
+It has a rod-like helix shape, which allows it to burrow deep into the lining.

 How does one get H. Pylori?

-So the mystery remains how did I get H.pylori?
+So the mystery remains: How did I get H. pylori?
 I remember when I went to Mexico, I wasn’t supposed to drink their water.
-Also, not practicing the best hygiene i.e. not washing one’s hands after going to the bathroom are what comes to my mind with conditions in getting H. pylori.
+Also, not practicing the best hygiene, i.e., not washing one’s hands after going to the bathroom, comes to my mind as a condition for getting H. pylori.

-Estimations that over 60% of the world’s population has H.pylori in their bodies.
-Many people get in contact with the bacteria when they are younger, but apparently, it can affect adults too.
+Estimates suggest that over 60% of the world’s population has H. pylori in their bodies.
+Many people come in contact with the bacteria when they are younger, but it can also affect adults.

-It is common knowledge h.pylori, found in people that live in countries that lack clean water and proper sewage systems, but a source of the bacteria is not confirmed yet.
+It is common knowledge that H. pylori is found in people who live in countries that lack clean water and proper sewage systems, but the source of the bacteria has not been confirmed yet.

 What’s the remedy to eradicate H.pylori?

-Natural Remedies are available as well: Probiotics, Cranberry juice, Manuka Honey and edible herbs like thyme, ginger, tumeric, garlic, and cinnamon as instructed by a Health Counselor/Naturalpath.
+Natural Remedies are also available: probiotics, Cranberry juice, Manuka Honey, and edible herbs like thyme, ginger, turmeric, garlic, and cinnamon, as instructed by a Health Counselor or natural.

 H. Pylori medications